chrisidakwo/EFLInventory-V2/readme.md

 <br>Password: admin
 </p>

+## User Interface
+[Material Pro Admin Template](https://themeforest.net/item/materialpro-bootstrap-4-admin-template/20203944) is the UI theme used for this application.

 ## Known Issues (as of 31st Dec 2017)
 - `js.printArea` plugin duplicates the receipt for printing.
 - Unhandled exceptions for migration using Excel spreadsheets.